SpringerPE/gas-pump/README.md

 1. Clone this repo
 2. Add your client_secrets.json file to the folder.
 Instructions are here: https://code.google.com/p/google-apps-manager/wiki/CreatingClientSecretsFile
-3. You will also need an API key for server applications:
- - You can get this from the [Console](https://console.developers.google.com) > APIs & auth > Credentials > Public API Access
- - Select "Create New Key", choose "Server Key", select "Create"
- - Set the API key as an ENV variable
- -- on your terminal: `export GAS_API_KEY=YOUR_API_KEY`
-4. To avoid having an invalid_client error:
+3. To avoid having an invalid_client error:
  - Go [here](https://console.developers.google.com/project)
  - Click on project name
  - Go to "APIs & auth" -> "Consent screen".
  - Write a project name and select your email address
-5. `bundle install`
+4. `bundle install`
-6. `rake install`
+5. `rake install`
+6. Optional: if you want to *create new files*, you will also need an API key for server applications:
+  - You can get this from the [Console](https://console.developers.google.com) > APIs & auth > Credentials > Public API Access
+  - Select "Create New Key", choose "Server Key", select "Create"
+  - Set the API key as an ENV variable
+     - On your terminal: `export GAS_API_KEY=YOUR_API_KEY`
+  - Note that Google will rename this as "Untitled".
+If you wish to have your own project name, we suggest creating an empty project file and uploading to that project file id.

 ## Usage